-Approximately 70% to 80% of our revenue and 50% to 60% of our operating expenses are denominated in U.S. dollars or linked to the U.S. dollar.
+During fiscal 2012, 2011 and 2010, approximately 70% to 80% of our revenue and 50% to 60% of our operating expenses were denominated in U.S. dollars or linked to the U.S. dollar.
 We enter into foreign exchange forward contracts and options to hedge a significant portion of our foreign currency net exposure resulting from revenue and expense in major foreign currencies in which we operate, in order to reduce the impact of foreign currency on our results.
 We also enter into foreign exchange forward contracts and options to reduce the impact of foreign currency on balance sheet items.
 The effective portion of changes in the fair value of forward exchange contracts and options that are classified as cash flow hedges are recorded in other comprehensive (loss) income.
 We estimate the fair value of such derivative contracts by reference to forward and spot rates quoted in active markets.